 "The truth is that this man is so profligate, so practiced a liar, so evil that he can only be a direct servant of Satan the devil.
 He operates in the name of God to serve his own wicked self, just as he took his own teenage daughter and abused her for 10 years, in the name of God!
 Many of his ministers know this and privately say so.
-He has brought great shame on the name of God and on true religions." ~David Robinson, (excerpted from a 1981 letter Robinson wrote; published in Ambassador Report #17)
+He has brought great shame on the name of God and on true religion." ~David Robinson (excerpted from a 1981 letter Robinson wrote; published in Ambassador Report #17, October 22, 1981)

 Other sources for the incest story:

 (1) The incest story was exposed in Ambassador Report #14, December 1, 1980 ("HWA incest allegations not denied"); AR#27, April 1984 ("HWA confesses to incest"); AR#40, March 1988 ("strong evidence of HWA's incestuous relationship with his daughter Dorothy during the early `40s") and AR#68, April 1998 ("HWA incest again confirmed").
 Herbert Armstrong never sued David Robinson for publishing his book, and neither did any of the members of his family.
 However, Robinson was burdened with a noisome suit (approved by HWA) that was brought about by Henry Cornwall and Sherwin McMichael (two HWA employees, later disfellowshipped).
 After the suit was settled, WCG had to pay $25,000.
 The Ambassador Report may be viewed online.
 (Note: Please be aware that the AR is now posted on an atheist website.)